 California, known as the Golden State, attracts thousands to the West Coast who are ready to pursue their dreams or the promise of a new life in the sun.
-People who are battling an addiction are in this group of newcomers who are looking to put addiction behind them for good.
+People who are battling addiction are in this group of newcomers who are looking to put addiction behind them for good.
 They are looking in the right place.
 The state offers quality options for substance addiction recovery against the perfect backdrop of beaches, mountains, and laid-back cities.

 California is a 900-mile wide paradise that offers many people just the right environment to commit to getting sober.
-But it also has its share of residents who use.
+But it also has its share of residents who use it.
 An estimated three million people in California abuse drugs and other addictive substances.
 Among those are alcohol, amphetamines, marijuana, methamphetamines, prescription drugs (including opioids), heroin, and benzodiazepines.
 Drug abuse also is reportedly the No. 1 premature killer in the state.

 The legal marijuana industry continues to thrive there, which is one of the largest in the country.
-The state also has its challenges with illegal marijuana use and stimulant use, which includes methamphetamine.
+The state also has its challenges with illegal marijuana use and stimulant use, which include methamphetamine.
 California is dealing with opiate/opioid abuse, which is a public health emergency affecting much of the United States.

-Heroin, a contributor the opioid overdose problem, is smuggled illegally into California across the Southwest Border, according to federal authorities, in private vehicles.
+Heroin, a contributor to the opioid overdose problem, is smuggled illegally into California across the Southwest Border, according to federal authorities, in private vehicles.
 The state also is facing a prescription drug abuse epidemic.

 Professional addiction treatment aims to address someone’s substance abuse issues from all angles that involve the physical and psychological.
 Some people take it further and enter a faith-based recovery program that adds a third component of treatment, which is faith-based.

 Before the psychological and perhaps spiritual recovery efforts begin, medical detoxification takes place first.
 This process, which lasts several days, depending on the severity of dependence, removes all traces of abused substances from one’s system.
-Medical professionals monitor clients around-the-clock to ensure clients are safely withdrawing from a substance.
+Medical professionals monitor clients around the clock to ensure clients are safely withdrawing from a substance.